 Prerequisite: Texas Success Initiative complete in Reading and Writing.

 This course is an introduction to the world's major regions seen through their defining physical, social, cultural, political, and economic features.
 These regions are examined in terms of their physical and human characteristics and their interactions.
 The course emphasizes relations among regions on issues such as trade, economic development, conflict, and the role of regions in the globalization process.

-GEOL 1303# PHYSICAL GEOLOGY (3-0) CREDIT 3 (030/090) Prerequisite: Texas Success Initiative complete in Reading.
+GEOL 1303# PHYSICAL GEOLOGY (3-0) CREDIT 3 (030/090)

 Introduction to the study of the materials and processes that have modified and shaped the surface and interior of Earth over time.
 These processes are described by theories based on experimental data and geologic data gathered from field observations.
 No credit if GEOL 1403 has been taken.

 GEOL 1305# ENVIRONMENTAL SCIENCE (3-0) CREDIT 3 (030/090)

-Prerequisite: Texas Success Initiative complete in Reading.
 A survey of the forces, including humans, that shape our physical and biologic environment, and how they affect life on Earth.
 Introduction to the science and policy of global and regional environmental issues, including pollution, climate change, and sustainability of land, water, and energy resources.

 GEOL 1305 is equivalent to ENVR 1301.

-- GEOL 1345# OCEANOGRAPHY (3-0) CREDIT 3 (030/090) Prerequisite: Texas Success Initiative complete in Reading.
-Survey of oceanography and related sciences - GEOL 1347# METEOROLOGY (3-0) CREDIT 3 (030/090) Prerequisite: Texas Success Initiative complete in Reading.
+GEOL 1345# OCEANOGRAPHY (3-0) CREDIT 3 (030/090)

+Survey of oceanography and related sciences

+GEOL 1347# METEOROLOGY (3-0) CREDIT 3 (030/090)

 Survey of meteorology and related sciences